matthiaskoenig/sbmlutils/README.rst

-within the research network Systems Medicine of the Liver (**LiSyM**, grant number 031L0054) and by the German Research Foundation (DFG) within the Research Unit Programme FOR 5151 "`QuaLiPerF <https://qualiperf.de>`__ (Quantifying Liver Perfusion-Function Relationship in Complex Resection - A Systems Medicine Approach)" by grant number 436883643.
+within the research network Systems Medicine of the Liver (**LiSyM**, grant number 031L0054) and by the German Research Foundation (DFG) within the Research Unit Programme FOR 5151 "`QuaLiPerF <https://qualiperf.de>`__ (Quantifying Liver Perfusion-Function Relationship in Complex Resection - A Systems Medicine Approach)" by grant number 436883643 and by grant number 465194077 (Priority Programme SPP 2311, Subproject SimLivA).
 SBML4Humans was funded as part of `Google Summer of Code 2021 <https://summerofcode.withgoogle.com/>`__.
 Matthias König has received funding from the EOSCsecretariat.eu which has received funding from the European Union's Horizon Programme call H2020-INFRAEOSC-05-2018-2019, grant Agreement number 831644.